-2022-002 Compliance with Utility Collection Policies and Procedures
+2023-003 Compliance with Utility Collection Policies and Procedures

-CONDITION: During a test of delinquent utility customer accounts, it was noted that the City is not following the disconnect policy which is a violation of the City's adopted ordinance.
-The City's aged receivable report at June 30, 2022 revealed that 78% of the City's outstanding balances are past due.
-Forty seven percent of the total amount due is over 90 days delinquent.
+CONDITION: During a test of delinquent utility customer accounts, it was noted that the City is not following the disconnect policy, which is a violation of the City's adopted ordinance.
+The City's aged receivable report on June 30, 2023, revealed that 80% of the City's outstanding balances are past due.
+Seventy percent of the total amount due is over 90 days delinquent.

-CRITERIA: The City's Ordinance No. 6-17-20-1 states that "Payments on accounts shall be due on or before 4:00 pm of the twentieth $(20^{th})$ day of the month billed.
+CRITERIA: The City's Ordinance No. 6-17-20-1 states that "Payments on accounts shall be due on or before 4:00 pm of the twentieth (20^{th}) day of the month billed.
 The account shall remain delinquent until the total past due account balance is paid.
-The City shall terminate the delivery of water and gas to those accounts that remain delinquent as of the first $(1^{st})$ day of the succeeding month".
+The City shall terminate the delivery of water and gas to those accounts that remain delinquent as of the first (1^{st}) day of the succeeding month".

-CAUSE: The City did not disconnect services as required by the adopted ordinance.
+CAUSE: The City failed to disconnect services as required by the adopted ordinance.

-EFFECT: Failure to collect user fees in a timely manner, results in a loss of revenue and jeopardizes continuity of operations.
+EFFECT: Failure to cut off services for nonpayment is a violation of the ordinance and results in a loss of revenue and jeopardizes the continuity of operations.
 When utility balances are allowed to remain outstanding, it may be difficult for the customer to return to nondelinquent status.